-Engagement will take place through meetings with fishers from different areas within the District.
+Engagement will take place through meetings with fishers from different areas within the District i.e., North Devon, East Devon, South Devon and West Devon.
 These engagement events will involve discussions on what potential measures that they think would be appropriate to manage the crab and lobster fisheries in the District.
 These events will discuss those measures suggested by fishers as part of the Project UK South West Workshops and highlight any other measures that may be appropriate.